Do you have questions which have not been answered on our Careers at ESA website? Our FAQ is here to support you.

 What happens to my online application?

-Applications are stored in a database; after the closing date they are evaluated and a shortlist compiled of suitable candidates.
-Applicants selected for the shortlist will then be invited to attend an interview.
+After the closing date of the relevant vacancy, all applications are evaluated and a shortlist compiled of suitable candidates.
+Applicants selected for the shortlist will then be invited to attend a pre-screening discussion or an interview.

 Can I apply for more than one job at a time?